RandomcodeDev/FalseKing/DESIGN.md

-The general idea of the story is that the player is on a quest to become the king of the land, requiring them to defeat the rulers of different regions which are themed after different elements such as fire, water, air, and earth.
+The general idea of the story is that the player is on a quest to become the king of the land, requiring them to defeat the rulers of different regions which are themed after different elements likely to be fire, water, air, and earth.
 The morality of the characters will not be a large part of the story, but may be hinted at for flavour (i.e. who's the good guy isn't relevant to the story).